Kartrexofficial/Blurnie/README.md

 </div>

-Welcome to Blurnie - The Next Generation of Realify !
-This Module is a replacement of Realify by Ben.This Module Supports A13/A14.
+Welcome to Blurnie..
+This Module is a replacement of an Old Realme Module.

 # Disclaimer
 • Module Name is Changed from Realmify to *Blurnie*